tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Content-Moderator/video-reviews-quickstart-dotnet.md

     }

 ## <a name="run-the-program-and-review-the-output"></a>Futtassa a programot, és tekintse át a kimenetet
-Az alkalmazás futtatásakor egy kimenet jelenik meg a következő sorokat:
+Az alkalmazás futtatásakor a látható kimenet a következő sorokat:

     Creating a video review.
     Adding a frame to the review with ID 201801v3212bda70ced4928b2cd7459c290c7dc.